stevensotelo/aclimate_docs/docs/source/05-geographic-states.rst

 The CPT configuration is a tool that allows setting the parameters to be sent to the climate prediction model.
 This configuration must be performed for all the departments registered in the database.

+For more details, please click here :ref:`CPT setup`

 #.
 To configure the parameters, select the **Configuration** option in the last column.